The Repair Cafe Movement

 International Repair Day

-Watch the video to see how repairing is a world-wide phenomenon, and events are being organised by a huge number of hard-working and committed groups in many countries.
+Watch the video about last year's Repair Day to see how repairing is a world-wide phenomenon, and events are being organised by a huge number of hard-working and committed groups in many countries.

 Try to Fix Something at Home